The express lane of your brain. Obvious likes to find an answer quickly then move on.

 How you can train it

 - Lose the language labels.
 The words we use come loaded with preconceptions and assumptions.
 Use mind-mapping to branch out away from these cliche words and discover less obvious associations.
-Now use try a number of new words to act as a springboard for your imagination.
+Now try using a number of new words to act as a springboard for your imagination.

 - Set yourself an ideas target.
 Aim for 10, 20, 50, 100 as long as it pushes you.
 If that seems too hard, then great.
 Once the easy answers are exhausted, you’ll have to stretch.
 That’s when the magic happens.
 You’ll start thinking of the things that others are unlikely to come up with. to get into this habit in your day to day work, instead of looking for the right solution (singular), ask yourself, “what are the solutions?” (plural).
 Your mind will be primed to start reeling off a few alternatives instead of believing one answer will do.